-The camera connects to a network using a 10/100BASE-TX Ethernet wire interface.
-A 1 m length patch cord for camera's initial setting is included.
+The camera connects to a network using a 10/100BASE-TX Ethernet wire interface and has a PoE technology support.

-A high quality of the image is provided by a progressive scan highly sensitive CMOS image sensor and very efficient methods of video encoding also.
+High quality of the image is provided by a progressive scan highly sensitive CMOS image sensor and the very efficient methods of video encoding also.